jarekb123/async_cubits/article_future_stream_cubit.md

 **Check existing solutions**
 * `ObservableFuture`, `ObservableStream` in MobX
 * `FutureProvider`, `StreamProvider`, etc. in Riverpod
-* etc.

 So why another solution?

 # Motivation

 * We wanted to use it in the currently developed app.
 The app we developed extensively utilized bloc and cubits, so switching the state management solution could potentially introduce new bugs.
-* The team was predominantly experienced in utilizing the bloc package.
+* The team was predominantly experienced in utilizing the `bloc` package.
 * There is no widely recognized, consistent, abstract way of handling asynchronous operations that removes boilerplate logic for managing loading, error, and success states using bloc/cubit.

 # Research